Large baseline optical imaging assisted by single photons and linear quantum optics

 where the first photon comes from the star-source $S_1$ and its initial state $|\psi_1\rangle$ is given by Eq.~\eqref{eq:staridealstate}, and the other $N-1$ photons are in the state $|\psi_j\rangle$, given in Eq.~\eqref{eq:labstate}.
 In terms of creation and annihilation operators $\{a^\dagger_n,a_n\}$ and $\{b^\dagger_n,b_n\}$ for each photon mode, the state becomes

 where $\delta_{n,1}$ is the Kronecher delta indicating that the relative phase shift enters just in the mode of the star-source $S_1$, and $|0\rangle$ is the vacuum state for all the modes.
-The interferometry between the star-photon and the lab-photons is given by a linear transformation $\mathcal{U}$, that takes the form of a QFT~\cite{reck1994experimental} for each of the $N$ input modes $a_n$ on the right
+For the interferometry between the star-photon and the lab-photons we choose a linear transformation $\mathcal{U}$ that implements a QFT~\cite{reck1994experimental}.
+For each of the $N$ input modes $a_n$ on the right

 and analogously for the $N$ input modes $b_n$ on the left.
 The output state $|\psi\rangle_{\rm{tot}}^{\rm{out}}$ is then

 The probability of measuring a given configuration $\mathbf{d}$ of $N$ photons across the $2N$ detectors is